andygill/haverscript/INSTALL.md

 # Download and install

-If you are a HaverScript user, then the commands above should work for you.
+If you are a Haverscript user, then the commands above should work for you.

-However, if you want to make changes to HaverScript, you will need to download the repo, and build by hand.
+However, if you want to make changes to Haverscript, you will need to download the repo, and build by hand.
 I use the following.

 ```bash